Tetrahedrite/Tetrahedrite/README.md

 - September 2017 ~ January 2022: [WSA(Woosung Autocon)](http://www.woosungautocon.com/) as electric engineer.
 \(Every Korean men have to serve in the military for 18 months.
 Alternatively, We can work as a **Skilled Industrial Personnel** for 34 months!)
-- March 2022 ~ Present: [WSA DT Center](http://www.woosungautocon.com/) as electric engineer.
+- March 2022 ~ November 2022: [WSA DT Center](http://www.woosungautocon.com/) as electric engineer.
+- December 2022 ~ Present: Learning about web backend programming, DB modeling, Virtualization / Container technology

 ### Some information about me:
-- Learning about web back-end programming.
+- Learning about web backend programming.
 (Spring Boot and JPA)
 - Play some video games!
 (LoL, R6S, Pump It Up, Minecraft; Modded Only!)
 - Interested in electrical, electronic and embedded systems.